Access4all/adg/pages/knowledge/desktop-screen-readers/browse-focus-modes/README.md

 - Either they use the `Tab` key to move the focus to the next interactive element.
     - If entering data into a form, usually the user expects more form elements to come until a submit button is reached at the end of the process.
 - Or they switch back to browse mode by pressing `Esc` and read on using `Down` key.
-    - This usually is only necessary if a form isn't structured well (if you are really curious and want to learn more about this, skip ahead and read [Forms, validations, and error messages](/examples/forms){.page}).
+    - This usually is only necessary if a form isn't structured well (if you are really curious and want to learn more about this, skip ahead and read [Forms](/examples/forms){.page}).